 - Gamifying modeling.
 Our gamification models are integrated in Papyrus to gamify the learning of software modeling, monitoring the user actions and rewarding him once he completes the predefined gamification tasks.

 This work has been accepted at SCME’17.
-The content of the paper is available below (you can also download the pdf).
+The content of the paper is available below (you can also download the pdf or check the slides).

 Modeling is a central activity in any engineering task.
 In the development of information systems, (conceptual) schemas can even be the driving force of the whole development process (what is known as conceptual-schema centric development , or more generally, Model Driven Engineering).